smart-data-models/dataModel.RoboticIndustrialActivities/RoboticCell/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     totalNumberOfPieces:
-      description: 'Total number of pieces in the job executing on the robotic cell.'
+      description: Total number of pieces in the job executing on the robotic cell
-      type: integer
+      type: number
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     type:
-      description: 'It has to be RoboticCell.
-NGSI Entity type.'
+      description: It has to be RoboticCell.
+NGSI Entity type
       enum:
         - RoboticCell
       type: string